 The 10th hole is shorter par-4 with a huge swampy area the juts out twice so make sure you stay left on this hole.

 #12 is 160-yard par-3 entirely over water with an ominous bunker if you are slightly short.
 The 13th has a long carry over swamp followed by a sharp dogleg right over another swamp.

 Hole 14 is a short par-4 with a slight dogleg left but don’t be left on your drive as a ravine runs the entire length of the hole.

 18-hole rates with shared power cart range from US$49 to $89.
 I would highly recommend this course.

 My only negatives are that there are no distance markers on the tee-blocks and the fact that the bunkers hold water, but in their defense, we had a huge storm pass through the day before.

-Dave Finn is our Canadian Correspondent.
-To read more about his golf adventures visit www.golftravelandleisure.com.
+To read more about Dave Finn's golf adventures visit www.golftravelandleisure.com.